St. Mark's Cathedral, Bengaluru: School of Church Music

-Mission
+Community activities

 The cathedral has adopted several slums at Tilak Nagar, Ragigudda, Baglur Layout, Lazar layout and Lingarajpuram.
 The church also sends young people on study missions to Jaffna (Sri Lanka), Jharkhand and Hardwar.
 The church has also started a community college with a tailoring institute at the slums of Baiyyappanahalli, a senior citizen home in the city and a resource mobilization centre also in the city.
 The church also runs a rural medical health centre at Hunsanahalli in the Kanakapura taluk.

 The church also invites leaders of other religious faiths to speak on the theme of peace, in its annual Festival of Peace music festival.

-Other Contributions
+Other contributions

 Rev. R Posnett, the assistant chaplain of St. Mark's church, was instrumental in establishing the St. John's Church, Clevaland Town, Bangalore Cantonment in the early 1850s.
 The clergy (Rev. George Trevor) of St. Marks Cathedral also helped establish the St. Paul's Church, on Old Poor House Road, Bangalore Civil and Military Station, for the Tamil speaking believers.
 The church was built in the premises of the St. Paul's Tamil medium primary school (established in 1835, continued to function till 1900).
 Rev. WW Lutyens, established the Holy Trinity Church in 1850, at the other end of the South Parade.
 The house of Rev S.T.
 Pettigrew, chaplain of St. Marks was used to establish the Bishop Cottons's School.